mothenjoyer69/duet-linux/README.md

 # duet-linux
 Linux for the Lenovo Duet

-Primarily focused on getting PostmarketOS support for the device, with a side goal of Fedora support.
+Primarily a rework/rewrite of Cadmium with a direct focus on the Duet (kukui-krane).
 More of a playing/testing ground for now.